 If you want to reduce tooth pain from sensitivity, you could try different toothpastes that are meant to help relieve your pain.
 Ask your dentist what toothpaste is best for sensitive teeth.
 Staying away from foods that cause pain due to sensitivity is also recommended.

-The signs and symptoms of cavities include clearly visible holes in the teeth, tooth stains, toothache, abnormal tooth sensitivity in a particular tooth and pain when you bite down on something, but not necessarily when you release.
+The signs and symptoms of cavities include clearly visible holes in the teeth, tooth stains, toothache, abnormal tooth sensitivity in a particular tooth, and pain when you bite down (but not necessarily when you release).
 For permanent dental pain relief, you should aim to visit a dentist as soon as possible.
-While waiting for your appointment, there are a few things you can do to help, though:
+While waiting for your appointment, here are a few things you can do to help:

 - If there’s any debris in the cavity, gently remove it by rinsing your mouth with lukewarm, salty water.

 - If you find that heat is comfortable, you can rinse your mouth with warm water regularly.

 - But if cold is more relieving, then use a cold pack and hold it to your cheek on the sore area.